puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_firewall.markdown

 > * `pre.pp` defines the “pre” group rules the firewall applies when a service requests access.
 It is run before any other rules.
 > * `post.pp` defines the rule for the firewall to drop any requests that haven’t met the rules defined by `pre.pp` or in `site.pp` (see [next section](#add-the-firewall-module-to-the-main-manifest)).

-## Add the Firewall Module to the Main Manifest
+## Add the firewall module to the main manifest

 [inpage_add]: #add-the-firewall-module-to-the-main-manifest